27Nizzo/Nizzo07/README.md

 ### Hi there 👋!
 My name is Afonso but you can call me Nizzo :P
-Im a very noob programmer so be nice and pacient with me :0.
+Im a very noob programmer so be nice and patient with me :0.

 - 🔭 I’m currently studying at Universidade do Minho.
 - 🌱 I’m currently learning C, Haskell;